ericmjl/nxviz/docs/theory.md

 then we might choose to place the nodes along some line segment, such as a line, or a circle.

-### Map node metadata to aesthetic properties
+### Map node metadata to visual properties

 The node placement step brings us a major step out of hairball hell!
 Once we are done with node placement, we can go on to style the nodes in a data-driven fashion.
-If you read and re-read and study the [Points of View][pov] column in Nature Methods, as well as most other data visualization guides, you'll see some patterns what _aesthetic_ properties of symbols are most easily connected to data.
+If you read and re-read and study the [Points of View][pov] column in Nature Methods, as well as most other data visualization guides, you'll see some patterns what _visual_ properties of symbols are most easily connected to data.

 [pov]: http://blogs.nature.com/methagora/2013/07/data-visualization-points-of-view.html